tendermint/tendermint/test/net_ansible/README_Tendermint.md

 go install ./cmd/tendermint
 ```

 You also need to set the `DIGITALOCEAN_TOKEN` environment variables so that terraform can
 spin up nodes on digital ocean.

 This stack is currently some terraform and a bunch of shell scripts,
 so its helpful to work out of a directory containing everything.
-Either 	change directory to `$GOPATH/src/github.com/tendermint/tendermint/test/net`
+Either 	change directory to `$GOPATH/src/github.com/tendermint/tendermint/test/net_ansible`
 or make a copy of that directory and change to it.
 All commands are expected to be executed from there.

 For terraform to work, you must first run `terraform get`

 # Create

 To create a cluster with 4 nodes, run

 ```
-terraform apply
+DIGITALOCEAN_TOKEN=<DIGITALOCEAN_TOKEN_VALUE_HERE> terraform apply
 ```

 To use a different number of nodes, change the `desired_capacity` parameter in the `main.tf`.

 Note that terraform keeps track of the current state of your infrastructure,
 so if you change the `desired_capacity` and run `terraform apply` again, it will add or remove nodes as necessary.

 If you think that's amazing, so do we.

 To get some info about the cluster, run `terraform output`.

 See the [terraform docs](https://www.terraform.io/docs/index.html) for more details.

 To tear down the cluster, run `terraform destroy`.

 # Initialize

 Now that we have a cluster up and running, let's generate the necessary files for a Tendermint node and copy them over.
 A Tendermint node needs, at the least, a `priv_validator.json` and a `genesis.json`.